Need Help? Give us a call.

 3. “Don’t be afraid to assert yourself, have confidence in your abilities, and don’t let the bastards get you down.”

 Key takeaway: You know your business better than anyone—have confidence that you’re making the right decisions.

 Key takeaway: Some risky decisions turn into mistakes.
-But oftentimes the implications of the best case scenario far exceed the consequences of the worst.
+But often the implications of the best-case scenario far exceed the consequences of the worst.

 Key takeaway: Don’t let your fear of failing make you complacent.
 To be better, you have to take some risks along the way.

-We hope these 41 small business quotes help you keep your head up when you’re in a bind, motivate you to keep going, or help you take a leap of faith for your business.
+Starting and running your own business can be scary, challenging, and full of setbacks.
+It can also be rewarding, inspiring, and liberating.
+Luckily, there are many others who have come before you, had similar struggles, and developed some wisdom.
+We hope these 53 small business quotes help you keep your head up when you’re in a bind, motivate you to keep going, or help you take a leap of faith for your business.